nickmonad/bips.dev/web/content/146/index.md

 This document is placed in the public domain.

-1. Including pay-to-witness-public-key-hash (P2WPKH) described in
+[^1]: Including pay-to-witness-public-key-hash (P2WPKH) described in
     BIP141

-2. Please note that due to implementation details in reference client v0.13.1, some signatures with S value higher than the half curve order might pass the LOW\_S test.
+[^2]: Please note that due to implementation details in reference client
+    v0.13.1, some signatures with S value higher than the half curve order might pass the LOW_S test.
 However, such signatures are certainly invalid, and will fail later due to NULLFAIL test.